Stress and Burnout Counselling and Coaching

 - Develop your stress awareness.

-- Evaluate your coping skills and strategies and be introduced to your defense mechanisms.
+- Evaluate and improve your coping skills and strategies.

-- Develop personal daily stress relief techniques that fit perfectly into you busy life.
+- Develop personal daily stress relief techniques that fit perfectly into your busy lifestyle.

-- Become more energised, motivated, positive and most importantly health.
+- Become more energised, motivated, positive; and most importantly, improve your physical and mental health.